Trump says he remains unsatisfied with Saudi accounts on Khashoggi

-WASHINGTON/ISTANBUL (Reuters) - U.S. President Donald Trump said on Monday he was still not satisfied with what he has heard from Saudi Arabia about the killing of journalist Jamal Khashoggi in Turkey, but did not want to lose investment from Riyadh.
+WASHINGTON/ISTANBUL (Reuters) - U.S. President Donald Trump said on Monday that he was still not satisfied with what he has heard from Saudi Arabia about the killing of journalist Jamal Khashoggi in Turkey, but did not want to lose investment from Riyadh.

-Trump said he had spoken with Crown Prince Mohammed bin Salman, the de facto ruler of the world’s top oil exporter, and has teams in Saudi Arabia and Turkey working on the case.
-He said he will know more after they return to Washington on Monday night or Tuesday.
+Trump spoke with Crown Prince Mohammed bin Salman, the de facto ruler of the world’s top oil exporter, on Sunday.
+He told reporters on Monday that he has teams in Saudi Arabia and Turkey working on the case and would know more about it after they returned to Washington on Monday night or Tuesday.

+CIA Director Gina Haspel was travelling to Turkey on Monday to work on the Khashoggi investigation, two sources familiar with the matter told Reuters.

 “I am not satisfied with what I’ve heard,” Trump told reporters at the White House.
 “I don’t want to lose all that investment that’s been made in our country.
 But we’re going to get to the bottom of it.”